 Establishing a harsh time management policy

 Time, the only resource you can never restore when it’s gone.
-For your two professional lives to coexist, you’ll need to play harsh when it comes to managing your time, make sure you divide your time well and do justice for matters most to you, be it family or self-time, allocate as many hours as you can afford after counting those, remember that you’ve only got so much in your day that you can spend on extra work, to begin with, so you’ll have to be super-efficient and harsh to get results, might look weird and systematic in the beginning but it’ll begin to feel organic and regular in no time, knowing how to use your favorite calendar is a straight must.
+For your two professional lives to coexist, you’ll need to play harsh when it comes to managing your time.
+Make sure you divide your time well and do justice for matters most to you, be it family or self-time.
+Allocate as many hours as you can afford after counting those.
+Remember that you’ve only got so much in your day that you can spend on extra work.
+So you’ll have to be super-efficient and harsh to get results, might look weird and systematic in the beginning.
+Nonetheless, it’ll begin to feel organic and regular in no time, knowing how to use your favorite calendar is a straight must.

 Setting priorities straight

-Nothing comes cheap, having a business on the side earns you good cash flow and serves other sentimental purposes too, but it doesn’t come cheap.
+Nothing comes cheap, having a business on the side earns you good cash flow and serves other sentimental purposes too.
+On the other hand, it doesn’t come cheap.
 For a starter, sleep and rest is something you’ll have to be super careful about.
 In fact, you’ll not be able to compromise on that if you intend to stay long in the game; however, this is easy in theory but damn hard to realize when you’ve got serious priorities (like babies).

 The gist of what I’m trying to convey here is that setting priorities right is an absolute priority (pun intended).
-Having a business on the side takes time and effort, you’ll have to choose well, when things become great with proper planning, later on, you might be able to delegate and offload some of the workloads and attain some of your capacity back.
+Having a business on the side takes time and effort, you’ll have to choose well, when things become great with proper planning.
+Later on, you might be able to delegate and offload some of the workloads.
+Along with, attain some of your capacity back.
 Still, starting fresh requires setting your priorities straight, which means missing out on gatherings, hangouts, and sleep, unfortunately.
-By the way, this turns out to be a breaking point for many individuals forcing them to exit the game, no shame in here, everyone’s priorities are different, totally fair.
+By the way, this turns out to be a breaking point for many individuals forcing them to exit the game.
+No shame in here, everyone’s priorities are different, totally fair.

 Commitment and credibility